DylanCore13/Active-Directory-Preparing-Infrastructure/README.md

 - Windows Server Administration: Installing and configuring the Active Directory Domain Services (AD DS) role on a Windows Server VM, promoting it to a domain controller, and managing its DNS settings.

 - Client-Server Connectivity: Troubleshooting network connectivity (ping) and verifying network configurations (ipconfig /all) on a client machine.

+<h2>Services Used</h2>

+- Azure Virtual Machines (VMs): Used to host both the Windows Server 2022 (DC-1) and Windows 10 (Client-1) operating systems.

+- Azure Virtual Network (VNet): Provides the isolated and secure network environment for the VMs to communicate.

+- Azure Subnets: Logical divisions within the VNet to organize and isolate resources.

+- Azure Network Interface Cards (NICs): Components attached to VMs that enable network connectivity, and where static IP addresses are configured.